ejhusom/IN3200/IN3200_PE_ejhusom/README.md

 ### `read_graph_from_file()`

 This functions reads a webgraph from a file, and sets up a matrix in the Compressed Row storage (CRS) format.
+The function contains some DEBUG sections, where it is opossible to remove comment-signs for easy printout of values, in order to check the results.

 ### `PageRank_iterations()`